 Some tests may vary in results depending on how early you take the test.
 You will have a better chance of receiving correct results if you take a pregnancy test 10 days after conception.
 Another indication to take a pregnancy test would be if you have a missed period.
 Our centre offers free medical grade pregnancy tests that are more reliable than in-store tests.

 You will want to wait at least 10 days after conception or wait until you have officially missed your period before you take a pregnancy test.
 The body needs time for the pregnancy hormone to increase enough for a pregnancy test to determine whether the result is positive or negative.

 When you visit our centre, our free medical grade pregnancy tests are over 99% accurate from the day you expect your period and onward, and false positive pregnancy test results are rare.
 If you test on or the day after you’re expecting your period and it yields a positive result, you can be pretty sure of the result.
 If you receive a negative, you may have miscalculated the period due date.

 At-home pregnancy test prices vary depending on the brand, ranging from $10 to $20.
 However, at our clinic, we offer a medical-grade, free pregnancy test to clients that wish to confirm their pregnancy with more accuracy.

 Tests utilized at clinics have a better chance of producing accurate results, as home tests can be used improperly.
 Professional nurses at our clinic understand exactly how to use our medical-grade tests to determine if a woman is pregnant.

 Call Us - We're Here For You

 If you think that you may be pregnant, contact us for help.
-You can come to our clinic to take one of our free medical-grade tests, as well as get pregnancy information through our P.O.C.U.S assessment.
+You can come to our clinic to take one of our medical-grade, free pregnancy tests, as well as get pregnancy information through our P.O.C.U.S assessment.
 We have many resources and lots of information regarding your pregnancy options.
 No matter what you choose, we will be there to inform and support you.